afislonge/microsoft-azure-vms-project-starter-master/WRITEUP.md

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

-App Service was used for the deployment, the following would have to chnage for me to change my decision
+App Service was used for the deployment, the following would have to change for me to change my decision

 - A vast increase in the number of users
 - The need for dedicated servers for security reasons